duckduckgo/BrowserServicesKit/Sources/Networking/README.md

 #  Networking

 This is the preferred Networking library for iOS and macOS DuckDuckGo apps.
-If the library doesn't have the features you require, please improve it.
+If the library lacks the required features, please improve it.

 ## v2